- A Plague Tale: Innocence

 The Outer Worlds

-This being an RPG, you have tons of choices to make, companions to recruit, and weapons to master.
+This being an RPG, you have tons of choices, companions to recruit, and weapons to master.
 The different worlds feel unique in their own rights, and the game looks fantastic on each platform (Switch excluded).
-Though it's not quite on the level as Halo or Destiny, the gunplay feels very good, and I just overall enjoyed this game a lot.
+Though it's not quite on the level as Halo or Destiny, the gunplay feels very good, and I enjoyed this game a lot.

 The first DLC, Perils of Gorgon, is also available, so you'll have plenty of content to play through when you load up The Outer Worlds for the first time on Xbox cloud gaming.
 It's a real treat and if you like Obsidian's writing, check it out.

-Embark on an epic adventure and enjoy a fun RPG, one that only Obsidian could create.
+Embark on an epic adventure and enjoy a fun RPG that only Obsidian could create.
 Fight your way through the corporate hellhole of the Outer Worlds as you make a name for yourself.

 Wasteland is a venerable RPG franchise, and the third installment is no exception.
 It's an expansive and content-packed experience through the irradiated snowy wastes of Colorado — why is my home state the setting for post-apocalyptic adventures?
 I digress.